Giant Revolt Advanced 3 Review

 - Aluminum frame model offered at $1,000

 The Revolt Advanced 3 lost a little ground to the competition for its less confidence-inspiring downhill performance.
-Testers like the vibration reduction of the compliant handlebar, but the bike's geometry and some of the components hold it back compared to the competition.
+Testers like the vibration reduction of the compliant handlebar, but the bike's geometry and some components hold it back compared to the competition.

-While the geometry of the Revolt is quite similar to most of the other bikes in this review on paper, it has a decidedly more aggressive almost race-like feel and body position.
-The front end is simply lower and this causes the rider to get into a more aggressive position on both the hoods and in the drops compared to the more relaxed positions offered by the competition.
-In fact, the stack height of the Revolt in a size large is 37mm lower than on the 58cm Specialized Diverge, which is significant.
+While the geometry of the Revolt is quite similar to most of the other bikes in this review on paper, it has a decidedly more aggressive, almost race-like feel and body position.
+The front end is simply lower, and this causes the rider to get into a more aggressive position on both the hoods and in the drops compared to the more relaxed positions offered by the competition.
+In fact, the stack height of the Revolt in size large is 37mm lower than on the 58cm Specialized Diverge, which is significant.
 It appears that the handlebar on the Revolt is at least an inch lower than all of the other models we tested in the same size.
 Testers found this body position to be less comfortable on the descents, with the slightly more upright positions of the other bikes providing a more confidence-inspiring feel.

 The Giant Crosscut tires also didn't do the Revolt any favors on the descents.
-Sure, they work well on pavement and smooth hard-packed gravel surfaces, but they didn't provide much in the way of traction in looser gravel conditions or when riding on singletrack trails with mixed soil types.
-That said, they roll fast and work well in the right conditions, but don't inspire the confidence to try and rail gravel corners with speed.
+Sure, they work well on pavement and smooth, hard-packed gravel surfaces, but they didn't provide much in the way of traction in looser gravel conditions or when riding on singletrack trails with mixed soil types.
+That said, they roll fast and work well in the right conditions but don't inspire the confidence to try and rail gravel corners with speed.
 The Giant Conduct hydraulic disc brakes were also quite finicky with an inconsistent braking feel.
 We never experienced any dropped chains while riding the Revolt, though the 2x drivetrain tends to rattle quite a bit and make more noise compared to quieter 1x systems.

 The uphill performance of the Revolt was one of its strongest suits.
 This bike rolls fast and climbs with the best of them.
-Sure, its a little heavier than our top-rated models, but the stiff carbon frame feels efficient and it scampers uphill with intention.
+Sure, it's a little heavier than our top-rated models, but the stiff carbon frame feels efficient, and it scampers uphill with intention.

 Again, the component grouping of the Revolt Advanced 3 is perfectly functional, though it doesn't exactly shine on the climbs.
-The low-end Shimano Tiagra 2 x 10-speed drivetrain has plenty of range for just about any climb, but testers agreed that the shifting felt clunky and we found ourselves shifting between the front chainrings more often than we'd like.
-Front derailleurs are going out of style and this applies to gravel bikes as much as mountain bikes.
+The low-end Shimano Tiagra 2 x 10-speed drivetrain has plenty of range for just about any climb, but testers agreed that the shifting felt clunky, and we found ourselves shifting between the front chainrings more often than we'd like.
+Front derailleurs are going out of style, and this applies to gravel bikes as much as mountain bikes.
 We much prefer the simplicity and ease of shifting provided by 1x drivetrains.
 The tires also proved to be a little underwhelming on the climbs.
-They work just fine on pavement and hard pack, but they tend to dig in and spin out in loose conditions.
+They work fine on pavement and hard pack, but they tend to dig in and spin out in loose conditions.

 Giant designed the Revolt with versatility in mind.
 It seems they intended for it to be whatever you choose, from a gravel racer to an adventure bike packing rig.
-This is evident in details like integrated downtube protection and a smart mount system for racks and accessories.
-Giant claims it is compatible with third-party accessories to mount up front and rear racks, fenders, etc, so you can go from casual gravel rides or races to week-long bike tours with ease.
+This intent is evident in details like integrated downtube protection and a smart mount system for racks and accessories.
+Giant claims it is compatible with third-party accessories to mount up front and rear racks, fenders, etc., so you can go from casual gravel rides or races to week-long bike tours with ease.

 The somewhat more aggressive geometry of the Revolt lends itself well to road riding.
-If you like to road bike from time to time and maybe you're just a little gravel curious, this could be a good option.
+If you like to road bike from time to time and maybe you're just a little gravel-curious, this could be a good option.
 Unlike the 1x drivetrains, the 2 x 10-speed drivetrain has gearing that is well suited to smashing pavement miles and gravel alike.
 We feel this could be a great winter training bike for racers who seek an affordable and versatile ride that isn't limited to the tarmac.

-Giant produces their own wheelsets and the Revolt rolls on a set of Giant S-X2 Disc 700c wheels.
+Giant produces their own wheelsets, and the Revolt rolls on a set of Giant S-X2 Disc 700c wheels.
 These wheels are tubeless-ready with tape and valve stems pre-installed.
 Giant also makes tires, and they have mounted a set of Giant Crosscut AT 1 700 x 38c tires.
 These tires are tubeless-ready and have a fast-rolling and relatively low-profile tread design.

-Giant makes 4 models of the Revolt Advanced including the Advanced 3 we tested.
+Giant makes four models of the Revolt Advanced including the Advanced 3 we tested.
 All of the Advanced models feature the same Advanced-Grade Composite frame and fork, although their build kits and prices vary significantly.

 The Advanced 2 retails for $2,450 comes with the same wheels and tires as the model we tested, but the drivetrain is upgraded to a 2x Shimano 105 with Shimano 105 hydraulic disc brakes.